The-Batman-Code/Project-1-Sports-Person-Classifier/README.md

 ```
 python3 SportsPersonClassifier/server/artifacts/server.py
 ```
-22. To exit the tmux window press
+22. To exit the tmux window press Ctrl + B and then D.
+23. Reload the instance link in the browser and see the magic❤️.
+Have fun with it 😇 Congratulations😍😊.